azat-co/azatblog/contents/time/index.md

+---
-# How to Find Time: Stop Finding and Start Creating It
+title: "How to Find Time: Stop Finding and Start Creating It"
+author: azat
+date: 2017-02-04 13:00
+template: article.jade
+---

 When people hear that I published 14 books and several online course while speaking at 17 conferences in 2016 and working full time at Capital One on hands-on projects, they ask one question: "How do you find time?".
 Simple answer is I don't.